Marketing data management

 Step 5: Setting up a Snowflake dashboard to analyze the data

-- In the Snowsight, go to Dashboards from the left-hand navigation menu.
+- In Snowsight, go to Dashboards from the left-hand menu.

-- Click + Dashboard and give it a name.
+- Click + Dashboard and enter a name.

 Creating dashboard filters